Chia-Network/chia-docs/docs/12rpcs/climate_warehouse_rpc_api.md

 #### Update a pre-existing unit using an xlsx file

-* Note that it's possible to construct an xlsx file for this purpose using [todo: link to example]
+* Note that it's possible to construct an xlsx file for this purpose using [this example](#list-all-units-and-save-the-results-to-an-xlsx-file "List all units and save the results to an xlsx file")

 ```json
 // Request